Buchsbaum* complexes: Introduction

 \begin{definition} Let $\Delta$ be a $(d-1)$-dimensional Buchsbaum simplicial complex over a field $k$.
 The complex $\Delta$ is called \emph{Buchsbaum* over $k$} if

 holds for every $p \in |\Delta|$. \end{definition}

-The results of this paper show that the notion of a Buchsbaum* complex provides a well behaved manifold analogue to that of a doubly Cohen-Macaulay complex in terms of various enumerative, homological and graph theoretic properties.
+The results of this paper show that the notion of a Buchsbaum* complex provides a well behaved manifold analogue to that of a doubly Cohen-Macaulay complex in terms of various homological, graph theoretic and enumerative properties.
 We summarize some of these results as follows.

 The class of Buchsbaum* complexes is shown to be included in the class of doubly Buchsbaum complexes (Corollary \ref{MainTheorem}) with non-vanishing top-dimensional homology (Corollary \ref{NonVanishingTopHomology}), to include all triangulations of orientable homology manifolds (Proposition \ref{Manifold}) and to reduce to the class of doubly Cohen-Macaulay complexes, when restricted to the class of all Cohen-Macaulay complexes (Proposition \ref{CMBuchsbaum}).
+Products of Buchsbaum* complexes and proper skeleta of Buchsbaum complexes are shown to be Buchsbaum* (Propositions \ref{Product} and \ref{1-coskeleton}).
+A notion of higher Buchsbaum* connectivity, generalizing that of higher Cohen-Macaulay connectivity \cite{Ba}, is introduced in Section \ref{sec:skeleta}, where it is shown that passing to proper skeleta increases the degree of connectivity (Theorem \ref{skeletaconnectivity}).

-The $\phvec$-vector of a Buchsbaum complex is a natural analogue for the $\hvec$-vector of a Cohen-Macaulay complex.
-A formula for the $\phvec$-vector of a Buchsbaum* complex, in terms of that of the deletion and the link of a vertex, is shown to hold (Proposition \ref{Deletion}) and an application to the class of flag Buchsbaum* complexes is given (Corollary \ref{Flag}).
-Partially extending results of Kalai \cite{Ka} on homology manifolds and Nevo \cite{Ne} on doubly Cohen-Macaulay complexes, the graph of a connected Buchsbaum* complex of dimension $d-1 \geq 2$ is shown to be generically $d$-rigid (Theorem \ref{graph}).
-This implies that the graph of such a complex is $d$-connected (Corollary \ref{Connectivity}), that the $\fvec$-vector of a Buchsbaum* complex satisfies the inequalities of Barnette's lower bound theorem (Proposition \ref{prop:LBT}) and that the first three entries of the $\gvec$-vector of a Buchsbaum* complex of dimension three or higher satisfy the conditions predicted by the $g$-conjecture (Proposition \ref{prop:g}).
+Partially extending results of Kalai \cite{Ka} on homology manifolds and Nevo \cite{Ne} on doubly Cohen-Macaulay complexes, it is shown that the graph of a connected Buchsbaum* complex of dimension $d-1 \ge 2$ is generically $d$-rigid (Theorem \ref{graph}).
+This implies that the face numbers of such a complex satisfy the inequalities of Barnette's lower bound theorem (Proposition \ref{prop:LBT}) and part of the conditions predicted by the $g$-conjecture for triangulations of spheres (Proposition \ref{prop:g}).
+An analogue of a recursive formula for the $\hvec$-vector of a pure simplicial complex, in terms of that of the deletion and the link of a vertex, is shown to be valid for Buchsbaum* complexes (Propositions \ref{Deletion} and \ref{Deletion2}) and an application to the face enumeration of flag Buchsbaum* complexes is given (Corollary \ref{Flag}).